 Once you have been successfully nominated and have received a notification email from Study Overseas, your application status in SMART will change to 'Host Application to be Completed.'

 As soon as you have committed to your program, you should start looking for specific courses offered by your host university that fit into your degree.
 You should attach information such as course descriptions, credit loads, and assessment requirements to your Course Approval Form in the Faculty Approval (Request) questionnaire.
 We recommend you seek approval for more courses than necessary in case some are not available.

 Students completing a double degree across two faculties (e.g. Bachelor of Engineering with Bachelor of Finance) will need to complete two Course Approval Forms, one per degree (e.g. one for the Faculty of Sciences, Engineering and Technology and one for the Faculty of Arts, Business, Law and Economics).

 Make sure, when choosing courses, that:

-- They are offered in a language of instruction for which you are eligible
+- They are offered in the language of instruction for which you are eligible.

 - You meet any prerequisites associated with the course.

 Some universities do not release their course catalogues until quite late.
 In this case, you could base your research on courses offered in the previous year and be open to revising them later.

 Again, your Faculty will have many of these requests to complete so please allow up to 8 weeks for completion.
 If you have not received a response after 8 weeks, you can contact your advisor directly.
 We do not recommend that you make travel arrangements in advance of receiving final confirmation of your acceptance from your host university, and credit approval from your Faculty.
 Until you receive these confirmations, your acceptance and credit is not guaranteed, and you may find yourself out-of-pocket for any arrangements you have made.